harquail/nook_foldlings_thesis/markdown_chapters/40_Tech_Interface_Implementation.md

 ![Relationship between interface classes: a SketchViewController manages a SketchView that contains a Sketch that contains FoldFeatures. \label{mvc}](figures/40_Tech_Interface_Implementation/sketchview-descendents-thesis-figure.png)

 Although this structure borrows heavily from the Model-View-Controller design pattern, we do not follow the pattern strictly.
 The MVC paradigm often becomes muddy, with much information shared between the separate modules (@veit2003model).
 In our case, we separate modules not purely based on MVC encapsulation but based on functionality.
 For example, rather that strictly separating all touch handling into the view controller or all drawing into the view, these responsibilities are shared between the classes as needed to perform their roles.
-See section \ref{touch-handling} for more information.
+See section \ref{touch-handling}, below, for more information.

+##Touch Handling

+In order to create features, we first need to capture touch input.
+Foldings handles two types of touches: pan gestures, and tap gestures.
+Apple describes gesture recognizers in the documentation for the *UIGestureRecognizer* class:

+>Gesture recognizers convert low-level event handling code into higher-level actions.
+They are objects that you attach to a view, which allows the view to respond to actions the way a control does.
+Gesture recognizers interpret touches to determine whether they correspond to a specific gesture, such as a swipe, pinch, or rotation.
+If they recognize their assigned gesture, they send an action message to a target object.
+The target object is typically the view’s view controller, which responds to the gesture...

+In Foldlings, all gestures are captured by the SketchViewController, which passes unhandled gesture on to classes lower down the chain.
+In general, all taps are handled at the SketchViewController level;  the only exception to this rule is the Polygon feature, described in section on page.  **>>TODO PAGES**

 ##Tool Selection

 Tool state is maintained by the SketchViewController.

-##Touch Handling

-In order to create features, we first need to capture touch input.
-Foldings handle two types of touches:
-catmull rom curves
+The SketchViewController handles taps on tool buttons and features, and passes pan gestures to the SketchView.
+The method called on the SketchView depends on what feature was selected.

+\small
+\singlespacing
+\begin{pygmented}{swift}
+    func handlePan(sender: AnyObject) {
+        if(sketch.tappedFeature != nil){

+            switch(sketch.tappedFeature!.activeOption!){
+            case .MoveFolds:
+                handleMoveFoldPan(sender)
+            default: break
+            }
+        }
+        else{
+            switch (sketchMode) {
+            case .BoxFold:
+                handleBoxFoldPan(sender)
+            case .FreeForm:
+                handleFreeFormPan(sender)
+            case .VFold:
+                handleVFoldPan(sender)
+            case .Polygon:
+                handlePolygonPan(sender)
+            default:
+                break
+            }
+        }
+    }
+\end{pygmented}
+\doublespacing
+\normalsize

 **>>TODO: CITE APPLE DOCS**

 ##Fold Feature Preview

-While, the SketchView must display a

-description of drawing, touch handling, etc.
+While the user is drawing, the SketchView displays a preview  of the feature in progress, to give feedback on the drawing.
+Meanwhile, the SketchView also displays the previously drawn features that have been added to the sketch.
+Although the display of cuts and folds for the current feature is visually similar to those of the final feature, the method of drawing a preview version of the feature varies from the generation of final feature edges.

+For polygons, we display

+We store the separately, not added to the list of features.

+We capture interpolation points a function of touch velocity.
+That is, when the user draws more quickly, we capture more interpolation points closer together.
+This allows us to capture the entire drawing with a similar level of detail throughout, and correct for the gesture recognizer sending relatively more frequent updates when the touch is moving more slowly.

+showing feature state

 Drawing in progress
 Drawing features already in the sketch

 ##Feature Creation

-showing feature state
 Shading planes

-Once the suer completes a feature, we add it to the sketch^[Assuming the feature is valid. **>>TODO: cite validity**].
+Once the user completes a feature, we add it to the sketch^[Assuming the feature is valid. **>>TODO: cite validity**].
 The feature-specific implementations of the FoldFeature superclass are described in Chapter \ref{tool-implementation} on page \pageref{tool-implementation}.
 The Sketch class contains methods for adding and removing features from the sketch.
 It also contains lower-level functions for adding, removing, and replacing edges.
 These methods are typically called by feature-specific methods that modify the sketch.